-11 Wireless Accessories
+10 Wireless Accessories

-With Beltone wireless accessories, you can stream sound from your TV, music player and many other sound sources directly to your Beltone hearing aids.
-You can also control your hearing aids without wearing an intermediary device around your neck.
+With wireless accessories, you can stream sound from your TV or music player directly to your hearing aids.
+Also, you can control them without wearing an intermediary device around your neck.

-Ask your hearing care professional for more information about Beltone wireless accessories.
+Ask your hearing care professional for more information on the range of Beltone wireless accessories.

-12 Beltone Remote Care (Optional)
+11 Beltone Remote Care (Optional)